 Dominus Flevit: (left) ancient column and capital; (centre) Byzantine mosaic; (right) ossuary

-The ruins of a Byzantine church were unearthed during the excavations for building Dominus Flevit.
-The church had an elegant mosaic floor decorated with fruits.
+The ruins of an early Byzantine church were unearthed during the excavations for building Dominus Flevit.
+The church had an elegant floor mosaic.
 An ossuary was found near the church, thus showing that the practice of using the Mount of Olives as a cemetery was very old.

 The Mount of Olives and the Kidron Valley (thought to be that of Jehosaphat) with ancient tombs

 This page is structured as a clockwise walk around Jerusalem starting from Lion Gate in the eastern walls and ending at Damascus Gate in the northern walls.
 The Kidron Valley is at the south-eastern corner of the walls.

 We walked (..) to a tomb cut from the rock called, I know not why, the tomb of Zachariah. (..)
 A cavity is scooped from the rock forming three sides of a square each side thirty seven feet ten inches broad.
 The tomb also cut from the solid rock thus and left in the middle with a passage round it is nineteen feet ten inches square and about thirty five feet high of which half goes to a cupola ending in a point.

 It is adorned with columns about fifteen feet high with capitals cut in bas relief and the architrave is decked with ornaments.
 All is cut from the rock and must have cost immense labour.